rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 (Y)es/(N)o:
 ```

-The next prompt asks you which domain you want the certificate for.
-It should display a domain in the listing based on your running web server.
-If so, enter the number next to the domain for which you are getting the certificate.
-In this case there is only one option ('1'):
+The next prompt asks you to identify the domain you want the certificate for.
+It may show a domain in the listing based on your running web server.
+If so, enter the number next to the domain that you are getting the certificate for.
+In this case, only one option ('1') exists:

 ```bash
 Which names would you like to activate HTTPS for?